userdeck/wordpress-plugin/README.md

 Next, install the plugin into WordPress and you will be asked to connect to UserDeck on the settings page.

-Choose one of the integration methods for Guides on the page by either creating a new page, adding to an existing page, or copying the shortcode manually.
+Choose one of the integration methods for Guides on the page by either creating a new page or by adding to an existing page.

 ## Features